FrankRun/Monotonic_Evolution_RL/README.md

 # Monotonic Evolution Reinforcement Learning
 :smile: This work has been accepted in 2025 IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS).
-This work implements a novel Reinforcement Learning (RL) approach for autonomous driving with monotonic evolution.
+:rocket: This work implements a novel Reinforcement Learning (RL) approach for autonomous driving with monotonic evolution capability.
 The algorithm ensures continuous policy improvement with a high confidence guarantee.

+## Highlight
+- Monotonic performance enhancement by high confidence policy improvement
+- Ensure the safe and robust online training
+- Integrate both decision-making and motion planning

 ## Project Structure